 On the other side, ripening indeterminate tomatoes are a little bit challenging.
 You need to continue picking them all through the season.

 Both determinate and indeterminate tomatoes need frequent deep watering throughout the growing season.
-Try to water your plants in the morning and never water on the plants’ leaves.
-The best way to water tomatoes at the base of the plants.
+Try to water your plants in the morning, and never water the plants’ leaves.
+The best way to water tomatoes is at the base of the plants.

-Once all the determinate tomatoes become mature green or breaker stage of ripening tomatoes, then stop watering.
+Once all the determinate tomatoes become mature green or break the stage of ripening tomatoes, then stop watering.
 It helps them to ripen earlier.

 Fertilizing your tomatoes also follows the watering.
-When your determinate tomatoes reach their maturity level stop fertilize them.
+When your determinate tomatoes reach their maturity level, stop and fertilize them.

 10: Time and Labor